bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 ## From Stochastic to Deterministic Matching

 Since minimizing the regularization term corresponds to maximizing the entropy of $P$, the optimal transport plan becomes more stochastic as $\epsilon$ increases, as shown in the figure below.
-This behavior reflects a beautiful connection between Entropic Optimal Transport and the Schrödinger Bridge problem—a link that has inspired more efficient diffusion models.
-I’ll discuss this topic in a future post with the paper [De Bortoli et al., 2021](https://arxiv.org/abs/2106.01357).
+In fact, this behavior reflects a beautiful connection between Entropic Optimal Transport and the Schrödinger Bridge problem—a link that has inspired its application to construct more "efficient" diffusion models.
+I’ll discuss the topic in a future post with the paper [De Bortoli et al., 2021](https://arxiv.org/abs/2106.01357).

 <p align="center">
 <img src="https://github.com/bachvietdo01/bachvietdo01.github.io/blob/main/assets/img/a3_sinkhorn_eps100.png?raw=true" alt="eps100" width="190"/>